Oak Hill a major course unlikely to look or feel the same for PGA

 Also missing is Tiger Woods, who had surgery on his ankle last month and is likely to miss the other two majors this year.

-The 156-man field includes 18 players who are part of the Saudi-funded LIV Golf League, the same number that played in the 89-man field at the Masters last month.
+The 156-man field includes 17 players who are part of the Saudi-funded LIV Golf League — down one from the 18 who played in the 89-man field at the Masters last month.

 One question going into the year was how LIV Golf players would fare against more than just a 48-man field and stronger competition from top to bottom.
 If the Masters was any indication, that’s no longer a concern.